redwoodjs/redwoodjs-com-archive/cookbook/Supabase_GoTrue_Auth.md

 In this recipe, we'll:

-- configure Redwood Auth with Supabase,
+- Configure Redwood Auth with Supabase
-- create a Sign Up form,
+- Create a Sign Up form
-- create a Sign In form,
+- Create a Sign In form
-- create a Sign Out button,
+- Create a Sign Out button=
-- add auth links that display the correct buttons based on our auth state
+- Add auth links that display the correct buttons based on our auth state

 But first, some housekeeping...